projectcalico/calico/master/networking/vxlan.md

 > Switching to VXLAN mode can cause disruption to in-progress connections.
 {: .alert .alert-info}

+### Disabling BGP networking

+When using only VXLAN pools BGP networking is not required.
+If you wish to disable BGP entirely so that your cluster has one fewer moving parts, follow the instructions in [Customizing the manifests]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/config-options) to set the `calico_backend` setting to `vxlan` and disable the BGP readiness check.

 ### See also

 The [FelixConfiguration resource]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/felixconfig) contains